TALISMAN: DIGITAL 5th EDITION MANUAL

 Fatality

 Use this alternate rule to make character death more challenging.
 If you lose all your lives, you are defeated!
-All magic objects, followers and gold in your possession are dropped on the space you occupy.
+All objects, magic objects, followers and gold in your possession are dropped on the space you occupy.
 Your turn is over.

 Remember, if you’re still stuck, you can always join our official Nomad Games discord, full of expert Talisman players who are always happy to help.